Professor Lawrence Cavedon

 Lawrence is the Discipline Head for Computer Science and IT.

-Lawrence's teaching activities are focused on advanced Software Engineering courses, such as Software Engineering: Process and Tools (COSC2299) and Systems Architecture (ISYS1088/89).
+His recent teaching activities have been focused on advanced Software Engineering courses, such as Software Engineering: Process and Tools (COSC2299) and Systems Architecture (ISYS1088/89).
+In 2020, he is teaching a new course: The Data Science Professional.

-Lawrence has been a Chief Investigator on 5 past or current ARC Linkage grants, including 2 as Lead CI, as well as other grants totaling approx. $2.5million since 2014.
+Lawrence has been Chief Investigator on 6 past or current ARC Linkage grants, including 2 as Lead CI, as well as other grants totaling approx. $3million since 2014.
 He is also a CI on a new ARC Industry Transformational Training Centre in conjunction with UniMelb and IBM Research, on Cognitive Computing for Medical Technologies.

-See his Google scholar page for a complete list of his publications.
+See Lawrence's Google scholar page for a list of his publications.

 - Ph.D.
 Cognitive Science, The University of Edinburgh (UK)